hl7dk/kl-ffb-reporting/input/pagecontent/index.md

 - FollowUp have a valid follow-up code according to FFB (Resultat af opfølgning)

 ### Reporting
 Reporting is done using the profile KLReportingFFBDeliveryReport, which is a bundle containing multiple resources about one citizen.
-The source systems must periodically (at least daily) transfer a delivery report containing a snapshot of the current information for each changed citizen with all registrations that has changed since the previous delivery report was transferred.
+The source systems must periodically (at least daily) transfer a delivery report containing a snapshot of the current information for each changed citizen with all information gatherings and care plans that has changed since the previous delivery report was transferred.
 Multiple delivery reports must be delivered if the previous reporting for some reason happened more than one day ago, each covering no more than one day.
 A full history of changes is not required.

 Note, that the snapshot of the current information contains information about the hole day, not only the current state for the citizen.
 An intervention that fx has ended during the day shall therefore be included in the report with an end date and time along with possible new interventions.